fairlearn/fairlearn/docs/faq.rst

     the model is applied.

 I've got improved data, trained and mitigated new models, checked all the metrics... am I done?
+    Firstly, always remember that there is more to fairness than technical details such as metrics - fairness is a *sociotechnical* problem.
-    The ML lifecycle doesn't end when a model is deployed.
+    Even if these are all considered at training time, the ML lifecycle doesn't end when a model is deployed.
     Models need to be monitored in production.
     On a technical level, this means checking for data drift within the vulnerable subgroups identified during the fairness analysis.